Catalans Dragons

 The Catalans Dragons (French: Dragons Catalans, Catalan: Dracs Catalans) are a professional rugby league club from Perpignan, Pyrénées-Orientales department, France.
-The team competes in the Super League and are the only team from outside England.
-The Dragons play regular home games at Stade Gilbert Brutus in the centre of the city.
-Catalans Dragons are the first non-British team to win the Challenge Cup since the competition started in 1896, after beating Warrington Wolves 20–14 at Wembley Stadium on 25 August 2018.
+Despite being based in France, the club competes in Super League, the top tier of the British rugby league.

-The club was formed in 2000 by a merger of XIII Catalan and AS Saint-Estève into Union Treiziste Catalane (UTC).
-They won the 2005 French Championship and the Lord Derby Cup in 2004 and 2005.
-In 2006, they were granted a Super League licence, taking the name Catalans Dragons.
-UTC continues to compete in the French Championship's Elite One Championship as a feeder club for the Dragons, now under the name Saint-Estève XIII Catalan.
+Formed after the merger of XIII Catalan and AS Saint-Estève, they have won one French Championship and two Lord Derby Cups.
+In Britain they have never won the League Championship but have won the Challenge Cup once.

+Catalans play home games at Stade Gilbert Brutus.
+Their traditional home colours are white red and gold.

 History

-2000–2004: foundation
+2000–2005: Formation in Elite 1

-The club was founded in 2000 after the merger of two teams in Perpignan, XIII Catalan and AS Saint Estève.
+The club was founded in 2000 after the merger of two teams in the area of Perpignan, XIII Catalan and AS Saint-Estève.
 The merged team took the name Union Treiziste Catalane, often abbreviated to UTC.

 XIII Catalan were founded in 1935 and thus were founding members of the French Championship.
 During their run, they won 11 French Championships and 11 Lord Derby Cups.
 AS Saint-Estève were founded in 1965.
 They won six championships and four Lord Derby Cups.
 There were two other clubs in the twelve-team competition in Pyrénées-Orientales: Pia XIII and Saint-Cyprien.
 In 2002 Saint-Cyprien joined the merged UTC side.
 UTC won the 2005 French Championship and the 2004 and 2005 Lord Derby Cups.